 Before installing a new French drain, it is essential to use the right materials.
 Thus, it will be necessary to use smooth drainage pipes according to the BNQ standard (without grooves) perforated with a diameter of 4’’.
 This will allow water to enter through the openings provided for this purpose, and this, over the entire length of the pipe.

-Finally, in order to carry out the work in the most optimal way while enhancing the protection offered by the French drain, a filtering geotextile fabric as well as a large quantity of ¾ net gravel will be necessary.
+Finally, in order to carry out the work in the most optimal way while enhancing the protection offered by the French drain, a filtering geotextile fabric as well as a large quantity of ¾ net gravel or crushed stones will be necessary.